GameDev-One/Godot-UI-Crafts/README.md

 ![alt text](https://img.shields.io/github/license/GameDev-One/Godot-UI-Crafts?style=plastic)

 # Overview
 Godot UI Crafts is a collection of useful User Interface crafts for use when creating projects in Godot Game Engine.
-Each folder under `Project\` will contain two projects `Completed\` and `Skeleton\` meant to be used with [Godot Engine](https://godotengine.org), the open source
+Each folder under `Project/` will contain two projects `Completed/` and `Skeleton/` meant to be used with [Godot Engine](https://godotengine.org), the open source
 2D and 3D game engine.